jana388/Learning-journal/README.md

 Today I am finishing up my tutorial for Player Movement.
 I was planning on finishing it last week, but I realised how thorough the tutorial was.
 Since I planned it to be a beginner friendly tutorial, it took me a long time to organise it and explain thoroughly.
 It took me a while to take the screenshots, explain the steps and the functions.

 ## 2024-12-10
-I have made another repository for my Ai-movement tutorial.
+I have made new repository for my Ai-movement tutorial.
 This tutorial will explain how to make a script for an object to follow another object.
 I started organising the text and the script.
 With the help of my prototype, I already had some code and an idea of how to construct the tutorial.
 Nevertheless, I made a new Unity project so I could start making it from scratch.

 ## 2024-12-20

 I continued working on Ai-movement tutorial.
 I added some prerequisites so I would not get stuck with explaining the basics again.

 For example, I gave a prerequisite for knowing how to use Unity's basic and to have a script for the Players' movement script.
 I wanted this tutorial to be solely based on Ai-movement script.
 By setting these prerequisites, the focus will be only on Ai script.
 Having to make a script from scratch has helped me focus on this code, but it has also helped me practice this code a bit more.
 I had a chance to alter the code a bit.
-On the other hand, there are a lot of extra objects and scripts in my prototype game which I did not want to include in the tutorial, because it would confuse the person who is following my tutorial.
+On the other hand, there are a lot of extra objects and scripts in my prototype game which I did not want to include in the tutorial because it would confuse the person who is following it.

 ## 2024-12-25

 I started working on my UI-arrangement tutorial.
 My goal is to make a tutorial on how to show a text on screen when playing a game.
 For now I was planning to work on a tutorial on how to make a UI in Unity.
 But if I manage to finish my fourth tutorial, I would like to add some code, for example, increase a score with an if statement.
-While writing the tutorial, I spotted a little detail in the Hierarchy I have not seen before.
+While writing the tutorial, I spotted a little detail in the Hierarchy.
 I have not realised that when making a UI panel, it also comes with a Canvas and an Event System.
-After doing some reasearch and trying to give an explanation in the tutorails, it helped me understand it better.
+After doing some research and trying to give an explanation in the tutorails, it helped me understand it better.
 I spent a couple of days working on this tutorial, and trying to organise the layout.

 ## 2025-01-05
-Today I started working on my final tutorial, Goal manager.
+Today I started working on my final tutorial, Goal-Manager.
 I managed to finish the draft in a day, but I still need some time to polish it.
-It was a bit more difficult than the making of the Ui tutorial, since this was more programming based.
-This This By gathering all the information about how the events work
+It was a bit more demanding than the Ui tutorial, since it was more programming based.
+By gathering all the information about how the events work, I had a better vision of how they operate, and why we use them when making games.